 In keeping with Marty’s wishes, calling hours and funeral services will be private.
 Interment with rendering of military honors will be in Willow Glen Cemetery, Dryden, NY.

-To plant a tree in memory of Martin E. Farkas, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Martin E. Farkas, please visit our floral store.